LIMITED EDITIONS AND LIMITED RELEASES

 With delicate hop, fruit and wheat character, this spirit presents the classic summer flavor of a wheat beer in an entirely new way.

-The response thus far, has been amazing – read more about it here in the Chicago Tribune!
+The response was amazing – read more about it here in the Chicago Tribune!

 SommerWeizen is 40% alcohol by volume, 80 proof

 Occasionally we make a small batch of something really delicious, and we bottle it up to share.
 These products are often made only once, or on a limited basis, and are only available at the distillery.